 - For many bond ETF investors, flexibility is paramount, as active strategies gain traction amid market uncertainty. - Many investors are moving out of cash.
-Short-term and ultrashort ETFs can be a natural next step, offering attractive yield and capital preservation amid uncertainty. - Innovation is broadening access, with ETFs opening doors to once-opaque corners of credit markets. - A growing institutional investor base is driving deeper liquidity and accelerating the mainstream adoption of active bond ETFs.
+Short-term and ultrashort ETFs can be a natural next step, offering attractive yield and capital preservation amid uncertainty. - Innovation is broadening access, with ETFs opening doors to once-opaque corners of credit markets. - A growing institutional investor base is driving deeper liquidity and accelerating the mainstream adoption of active bond ETFs. - The historical preference for active management in tax-exempt investing and a shift in demand from the underlying retail buyer base is driving a wave of actively managed municipal bond ETF launches.

-Assessing both top-down macroeconomic and market-defining trends and bottomup developments, flows, and risks, we've identified several key themes that characterize fixed income ETFs today and are likely to drive future opportunities.
+Assessing both top-down macroeconomic and market-defining trends and bottom-up developments, flows, and risks, we've identified several key themes that characterize fixed income ETFs today and are likely to drive future opportunities.